St. James's Place plc

-St. James's Place plc, formerly St. James's Place Capital plc, is a British investment management company.
-The head office is in Cirencester, in Gloucestershire, and there are over twenty other offices in the United Kingdom.
+St. James's Place plc, formerly St. James's Place Capital plc, is a British financial advice and wealth management company.
+The head office is in Cirencester, Gloucestershire, and there are over twenty other offices in the United Kingdom.
 It is a combined adviser, fund manager and life insurance business.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
-It is the largest company of its kind in the UK; In 2021 it had £135 billion in funds under management.
+As of December 2024, the company has £190 billion worth of assets under management (AUM).

 History

 The business has its origins in an entity founded by Mark Weinberg and Mike Wilson in 1991.
 It secured the financial backing of Jacob Rothschild and became known as J. Rothschild Assurance.

 In 1997 J. Rothschild Assurance merged with – and took on the name of – a much smaller entity, St. James's Place Capital.

 The business was restructured and transferred to a new legal entity in 2000, when Halifax plc (formerly the Halifax Building Society) took a 60 per cent shareholding for £760 million.

 In 2001 Halifax merged with the Bank of Scotland to form HBOS, which in 2009 was bought by the Lloyds Banking Group, which thus acquired a majority holding in St. James's Place Capital.
 In March 2013 Lloyds sold 20% of its holding to institutional investors, and in December that year sold its remaining holding by private placement for £670m.